What is it like to live in Portland Oregon?

 Food in PDX

 Portland is one of the best cities in the country for people who love to break bread and eat.
 It’s consistently ranked as a top foodie city, so you’ll never have to worry about not being able to find a decent restaurant here.
-If you’re a foodie and you move to Portland, you can have a ton of fun scoping out the incredible restaurant scene we are so lucky to have.
+If you’re a foodie and you’re wondering what living in Portland is like (or will it satisfy your tastebuds), know that you will have a ton of fun scoping out the incredible restaurant scene we are so lucky to have.
 You could probably try a different restaurant every day for a year and never experience a bad meal.

 A huge compliment to the Portland food scene is the superior breweries we have here.
 There are loads of small independent breweries throughout Portland.
 The high level of competition between breweries tends to ensure that the quality remains consistently mind blowing across the board.